Totsylol/Belize-Maya-Forest-Trust/README.md

 # Belize-Maya-Forest-Trust
-Web Application for the Belize Maya Forest trust
+Web Application for the Belize Maya Forest trust. <br>
-This is a upcoming summer project.
+This is an upcoming summer project.